SENeC-Initiative/DeNSE/docs/devel/__future__.rst

 Lateral branching far from previous branching points

 Clean up the ``Branching`` object.
+@CheckStatus

 ### Actin waves

-To make the frequency of actin waves tunable, use the same method as the ste_current_generator in nest: array with times + frequencies.
+To make the frequency of actin waves tunable, use the same method as the step_current_generator in nest: array with times + frequencies.

 Setting the frequency to a null or negative number switches the ``use_actin_waves`` bool to false.